RWejlgaard/pez-docs/introduction.md

 ## Components

 The components of my homelab setup are documented in the subfolder "components".
-Each component has its own markdown file which contains why I've chosen to use it and how I'm using it.
+Each component has its own folder which contains why I've chosen to use it and how I'm using it.

 ## Locations